janusdn/copycheck/README.rst

 License
 -------

-copycheck is licensed under the `Mozilla Public License Version 2.0`_.
+*copycheck* is licensed under the `Mozilla Public License Version 2.0`_.
 See `LICENSE`_ or the `FAQ`_ for more information.

-In summary, you may use copycheck with any closed or open source project without affecting the license of the larger work so long as you:
+In summary, you may use *copycheck* with any closed or open source project without affecting the license of the larger work so long as you:

 - give credit where credit is due,

-- and release any custom changes made to copycheck.
+- and release any custom changes made to *copycheck*.

 .. _`Mozilla Public License Version 2.0`: http://www.mozilla.org/MPL/2.0
 .. _`LICENSE`: LICENSE